-Funding concentration risk is mitigated by limiting the amount of exposure to each specific risk.
+Funding concentration risk is reduced by maintaining a range of controls to ensure there is sufficient diversification across both wholesale and retail, including on a combined basis.
 Treasury monitors large exposures on a daily basis and reports any exceptions to policy to ALCO.
 Limits are monitored on an ongoing basis and are formally reviewed at least once a year as part of the overall review of the Liquidity Risk policy.